 Teaching

-Teaching Philosophy: Jim’s goals in teaching are to challenge students to apply the principles of engineering to real-world problems in an interdisciplinary context, and ultimately help them discover their passions.
-In the spirit of the teacher-scholar model, teaching at Merrimack is an extremely high priority, and Jim has the opportunity to mentor students from a diverse spectrum of backgrounds.
+Teaching Philosophy: Jim’s goals in teaching are to challenge students to realize their full potential, think like engineers, and comprehend the importance of the engineering profession to society.
+In the spirit of the teacher-scholar model, teaching at Merrimack is an extremely high priority, and Jim has the opportunity to mentor students from a diverse range of backgrounds.
 He promotes a challenging, engaging, and comprehensive approach to undergraduate education in which he not only serves as a course instructor, but also as a laboratory instructor and grader at all levels.
 Jim's pedagogical strategies are to encourage higher-order thinking, establish context through real-world examples, promote student-student and student-faculty interactions, and make learning enjoyable and fun.

 The following sections provide the descriptions and syllabi of courses Jim has taught in the Department of Civil Engineering at Merrimack College: